 Well, your home food is not 100% homemade, is it?
 And the possibility of you eating ONLY home food is really low.
 You could blame the pack of bread, ketchup, jam, snacks and sometimes even packed masalas for the fluctuations in your sugar and blood pressure levels.

+To know how to have a healthy diet after unlock, you must delete the false ideologies first.
 No matter what the manufacturers claim, there are hidden harmful ingredients in packaged foods.
 Have you ever thought how foods that claim to be sugar-free are so delightfully sweet?
 The reason is sugar substitutes.
 Manufacturers use sugar substitutes like xylitol and maltitol to get the sweet taste, that are as bad as sugar since they are chemicals.
 Companies get away with this little cheat-trick, since they are not using real sugar, they can call their product sugar-free and bluff us.

 To keep yourself from falling for these traps, it is important that you learn to read the labels.
 Here’s what you can do: